RJAA-25/Blog_App/README.md

-# BLOG APP
+# Blog App

-Blog App is a project that implements the basic CRUD (Create, Read, Update, Destroy) functionality of data stored in a database.
+Blog App is a project that implements the basic CRUD (Create, Read, Update, Delete) functionality of data stored in a database.